2-REC/unity-state-engine/README.md

 		Leave("<GAME_SCENE>");
 	}
 	```
-	where `<GAME_SCENE>` is the name of the game state's scene to load(*).
+	where `<GAME_SCENE>` is the name of the game state's scene to load.
 * `LoadGame`: Load a previously saved game.\
 	Steps:
 	* Determine saved game to load.\
-	The saved game identifier can be provided as parameter to the method.\
+		The saved game identifier can be provided as parameter to the method.
-	TODO: currently handling filenames as string, but should be saved slot ids/numbers? (str|int?)\
-	* Load a game session with the saved identifier.\
+	* Load a game session with the saved game identifier.
-	* Leave the graph if the loading was successful (transitionning to a state in the game graph).
+	* Leave the graph if the loading was successful (transitionning to a state in the game graph).\
-**TODO:** "+optional SetLevel, if skip Map state" => seems useless, already done when loading data (=> CHECK!)
+		This will indirectly set the current level by calling the game session manager's method `SetLevel`.
 	```csharp
 	public void StartGame(string filename) {
 		if(GameSessionManager.Instance.LoadGame(filename)) {